 - Drug form: oral tablet

-Like other drugs, Descovy can cause side effects.
+As with other drugs, Descovy can cause side effects.
 Read on to learn about potential common, mild, and serious side effects.
 For a general overview of Descovy, including details about its uses, see this article.

 Descovy can cause certain side effects, some of which are more common than others.
 These side effects may be temporary, lasting a few days or weeks.
-But if the side effects last longer than that, bother you, or become severe, be sure to talk with your doctor or pharmacist.
+However, if the side effects last longer than that, bother you, or become severe, be sure to talk with your doctor or pharmacist.

 These are just a few of the more common side effects reported by people who took Descovy in clinical trials: